BenderScript/envoybigbook/simple-go-server/README.md

 In this simple example of we run a Web Server on port 5000 and add an IPTable rule to redirect port 4999 to port 5000.

+This is based on the [simple go web server](https://github.com/enricofoltran/simple-go-server)

 Build the code with:

 ```